MoAngwenyi/PorfolioProjects/Glow Skin Retail Sales Analysis 2024/README.md

 Insights are delivered to operations and product managers.
 Insights and recommendations are provided on the following key areas:

-Category 1:
+Category 1: WHAT IS THE TOTAL SALES FOR THE 4 MONTHS?
+HIGHEST SELLING MONTH?

-Category 2:
+Category 2: WHAT IS THE MOST ORDERED PRODUCT?

-Category 3:
+Category 3: WHAT IS THE MOST EFFECTIVE SALES CHANNEL?

-Category 4:
+Category 4: THE PRODUCT TYPES AVAILABLE.
+I.E. INVENTORY

 I used Google Sheets and Power Query to clean the data.
 I created new measure columns using Power BI.